-When we support mokopuna to embrace their own world and tell us about it– we pass the power, from our world to theirs.
+When we support mokopuna to embrace their own world and tell us about it, we pass the power from our world to theirs.

 We work with mokopuna, education providers, community groups, non-government organisations and government agencies.
-We use a range of methods, including online and in-school surveys, and face-to-face and community engagements, to hear from mokopuna in a way that protects their privacy We ensure mokopuna are supported to have their perspectives sought in the way that works for them, listened to and given due weight in all decisions that affect them.
+We use a range of methods, including online and in-school surveys, and face-to-face and community engagements, to hear from mokopuna in a way that protects their privacy.
+We ensure mokopuna are supported to have their perspectives sought in a way that works for them, listened to and given due weight in all decisions that affect them.